Energy Insights

 📋 Shown Separately

-Some contracts show CCL as a separate line item on your invoice.
-You'll see your unit rate, then CCL charged at the published rate per kWh consumed.
-This makes it easy to see the exact CCL cost – and you'll see the increase clearly from April 2026.
+CCL appears as a separate line on your invoice.
+You'll see the increase clearly from April 2026.

 📦 Built into Unit Rate